-- Explain that the exercises can sometimes seem boring, but in fact they have been deliberately designed like this since they are dealing with attention skills; it is easy to attend to things that we find interesting, but the real skill lies in being able to attend to things that we find tedious, repetitive, and perhaps even too easy. - Explain to the client that each exercise is repeated a maximum of five times, so he or she will progress through quickly.
+- Explain that the exercises can sometimes seem boring.
+The only way, however, to develop these skills is through repetition and practice. - Explain to the client that each exercise is repeated a maximum of five times, so he or she will progress through quickly.
 Also, if the client finds the work boring because it appears easy, then he or she will soon be progressing to more complex exercises.
-However, it is important to ensure that these basic skills are well established so that a solid foundation for the higher level work is built. - Explain that, unless the client has good attention skills, he or she will probably experience difficulties with all the other levels of work in this program.
+However, it is important to ensure that these basic skills are well established so that a solid foundation for the higher level work is built. - Explain that, unless the client has made sure that his or her information processing skills are operating as well as they can, then he or she will probably experience difficulties with all the other cognitive skills contained in the other modules of this program.